-Property in the Algarve is more expensive than in many other parts of Portugal, Lisbon being the main exception.
-But Portugal is still one of the cheapest countries in Western Europe to find a home and the Algarve presents plenty of options for all budgets whether buying or renting.
+Property in the Algarve is pricier than in many other parts of Portugal, Lisbon being the main exception.
+But Portugal is still one of the cheapest countries in Western Europe to find a home, and the Algarve presents plenty of options for all budgets, whether buying or renting.